Singapore Biennale: 2022

+2025

+The eighth Singapore Biennale is anchored by the concept of pure intention, exploring Singapore’s ever-changing urban landscape within broader global artistic narratives around development, historical contradictions, and speculative realities.
+Taking place 31 October 2025 to 29 March 2026, it is curated by Duncan Bass, Hsu Fang-Tze, Ong Puay Khim and Selene Yap.
+Invited contributors span independent organisations and curatorial collectives, such as Hyphen— (Indonesia), Asian Film Archive (Singapore), Hothouse (Singapore) and The Packet (Sri Lanka).

 Awards

 Since 2016, the Benesse Prize has been presented as the official award of the Singapore Biennale, in collaboration with Singapore Art Museum.
 Previously awarded ten times from 1995 to 2013 to artists participating at the Venice Biennale, such as Cai Guo-Qiang, Olafur Eliasson, and Rirkrit Tiravanija, the prize was created to recognise outstanding artists, supporting artistic practices embodying the corporate philosophy of the Benesse Group, which is 'well-being'.
 The award involves both a cash prize of JPY 3 million and an artwork commission to be exhibited at the Benesse Art Site Naoshima, Japan, or the opportunity to have their works collected by them.